greenelab/deep-review/sections/04_study.md

 identifying gene signatures that may otherwise be overlooked.
 An additional benefit of unsupervised approaches is that ground truth labels, which are often difficult to acquire or are incorrect, are nonessential.
-However, careful interpretation must be performed when the genes are aggregated into features.
-Precisely attributing node activations to specific biological functions risks over-interpreting models and can lead to incorrect conclusions.
-Also, batch effects in improperly normalized data can cause models to discover non-biological features.
+However, the genes that have been aggregated into features must be interpreted carefully.
+Attributing each node to a single specific biological function risks over-interpreting models.
+Batch effects could cause models to discover non-biological features, and downstream analyses should take this into consideration.

 Deep learning approaches are also being applied to gene expression prediction tasks.
 For example, a deep neural network with three hidden layers outperformed